 DISTRICT LEVEL DATA

-Dropout Rates by Ethnicity, Gender, and Grade by District (PDF)
+Dropout Rates by Gender, Instructional Program Service Type, Race/Ethnicity, and District (Text)

-Dropout Rates by Ethnicity, Gender, and Grade by District (XLS)
+Dropout Rates by Gender, Instructional Program Service Type, Race/Ethnicity, and District (XLS)